chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script containing the text Best School
+script that creates a file named exactly